 I agree with our investigator that this complaint is within our jurisdiction to consider.
 I have carefully considered the representations that Options has made.
 These are similar to those that it has made on many of the complaints brought to us of late.
 And my ombudsmen colleagues have already addressed the points raised on other cases.
-So whilst I shall address the factual situation in Mr L's case, I don't intend to deal with all the arguments again in detail here.
+So whilst I shall address the factual situation in Mr R's case, I don't intend to deal with all the arguments again in detail here.

-Our investigator found that the complaint was in jurisdiction, as it had been brought to us within three years of when Mr L was aware, or should reasonably have become aware, that he had cause to complain about Options.
+Our investigator found that the complaint was in jurisdiction, as it had been brought to us within three years of when Mr R was aware, or should reasonably have become aware, that he had cause to complain about Options.

-I too have found that Mr L wasn't aware, and shouldn't reasonably have become aware, that he could complain to Options until he spoke with some ex-colleagues and consulted with his representative in or around July 2023.
+I too have found that Mr R wasn't aware, and shouldn't reasonably have become aware, that he could complain to Options until he consulted with his representative in March 2023.